 DAC Extensions

-This topic explores the ways provided by the MYOB Advanced Customization Platform to define data access class (DAC) extensions (which are also referred to as cache extensions) of different levels and shows how different DAC extensions can interact.
+This topic explores the ways provided by the MYOB Acumatica Customization Platform to define data access class (DAC) extensions (which are also referred to as cache extensions) of different levels and shows how different DAC extensions can interact.

 To declare a DAC extension, you derive a class from PXCacheExtension<T>.